-- 6. The proposed policy for Charging and Financial Assessment for Adult Care and Support Services is implemented with effect 1 April 2017. - 7.
-The proposed changes are implemented as originally consulted upon. - 8.
-Some minor amendments to the wording of the Review and Appeals section of the policy are proposed which include a 20 working days timescale for appeal and subsequent review of the appeal.
-This is not considered a significant change in the policy.
+- 6. The proposed policy for Charging and Financial Assessment for Adult Care and Support Services is implemented with effect 1 April 2018. - 7.
+The proposed changes are implemented as consulted upon.

+- 8. Some minor amendments to the wording of the Review and Appeals section of the policy are proposed which include a 20 working days timescale for appeal and subsequent review of the appeal.
+This is not considered a significant change in the policy. - 9.
+That in light of comments from members of the public, a period of tapering be included in respect of those people who will be most impacted by the policy, which will limit the immediate impact and enable people to undertake appropriate financial planning (Appendix 6).